Larne tragedy, Irish football glory

 Only the Irish News' front page demurs from the Larne tragedy, leading with the Republic of Ireland's win against Wales on Monday.

 The boys in green won 1-0 and secured a World Cup play-off spot.
-Manager Michael O'Neill says he's "proud of the players".
+Manager Martin O'Neill says he's "proud of the players".

 He praises James McClean's winning goal, which was set up by midfielder Jeff Hendrick.